starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 Each individual player has their own Uniquely generated set of custom parts.
 Each competitor will therefore have varying machines to choose from.

 ### Same Machine(s)
 Each player uses the same set of custom parts.
-Each competitor will therefore have the same machine, or machines dirived from the same set of generated parts.
+Each competitor will therefore have the same machine, or machines derived from the same set of generated parts.

 # Tournament
 ### Single-Elimination Tournament